chipsalliance/firrtl-spec/spec.md

 Registers are stateful elements of a design.

-The state of a register is controlled through what is connected to it (see [@sec:connects]).
+The state of a register is controlled through what is connected to it (see [@sec:connections]).
 The state may be any non-`const`{.firrtl} passive type (see [@sec:passive-types]).
 Registers are always associated with a clock.
 Optionally, registers may have a reset signal.